 Staying Fit

-Consumers who used Philips Respironics CPAP, BiPAP or ventilator devices may qualify for a payout as part of a $479 million settlement stemming from claims that the foam used in these devices degraded and released harmful gases and particles into users’ airways.
+Consumers who used certain Philips Respironics CPAP, BiPAP or ventilator devices may qualify for a payout as part of a class action settlement stemming from claims that the foam used in the devices degraded and released harmful gases and particles into users’ airways, according to Angeion Group, a settlement administration company involved in the case.

-Anyone who purchased, leased or rented one of the devices may receive compensation between $55 to $1,552 depending on the device and an additional $100 for each product they returned to Philips.
-The company says the final cost of the settlement may depend on how many consumers participate and other court fees.
-Payments would not begin until early 2024 at the earliest.
-The company says the settlement does not mean Philips was at fault or had any wrongdoing in the case.
+Anyone who purchased, leased or rented one of the devices may receive compensation between $68 to $1,552 depending on the device and an additional $100 for each product returned to Philips.

 In 2021, Philips recalled about 10.8 million sleep apnea devices; it has replaced approximately 2.5 million so far.
-Since then, the Food and Drug Administration (FDA) said it received over 105,000 complaints stemming from the products, including 385 deaths.
+Since then, the Food and Drug Administration (FDA) said it received over 105,000 complaints stemming from the products, including reports of at least 385 deaths.

 Potential risks from exposure to the degraded foam include headache, irritation, inflammation, respiratory issues, and possible toxic and carcinogenic effects, the FDA said in a previous warning to consumers.